About 1952 I was Born Again. What a great experience. God had been so good to me – many happy and funny experiences for instance.

 In my early conversion after reading the Bible, I asked Mr Porter “What is the tuthee?”
 Tithe.
 Was I embarrassed.

 Thank you for reading Eleanor’s blog.
+I’m Eleanor’s adopted grand-daughter from NZ, and I’ve been doing this blog for Grandma.
 What does it mean to be born again?

 We recommend attending an Alpha course in your area to find out more.
 Alpha is for people who have questions.